jodastephen/railmodel/CR2-Tooting-SWLondon.md

 From Hampton Court to Canary Wharf
 ----------------------------------
-* CR2 changing to SUR-WAT (fast) at SUR changing to Jubilee at WAT in 48-53m at 4tph
+* CR2 changing to SUR-WAT (SUR-CLJ-VXH-WAT) at SUR changing to Jubilee at WAT in 48-53m at 4tph
 * CR2 changing to CR1 at TCR in 51-53m at 4tph (+2m)
-* CR2 changing to SUR-WAT (slow) at SUR changing to Jubilee at WAT in 50-55m at 4tph (+2m)
+* CR2 changing to SUR-WAT (SUR-WIM-EAD-CLJ-VXH-WAT) at SUR changing to Jubilee at WAT in 50-55m at 4tph (+2m)
 * CR2 changing to Northern (City) at UTB changing to Jubilee at LBG in 55-59m at 4tph (+7m)
 * CR2 changing to RAY-WAT at RAY changing to Jubilee at WAT in 53-64m at 4tph (+8m)
 * CR2 changing to Northern (City) at UTB changing to CR1 at MOG in 60-64m at 4tph (+12m)